ibm-cloud-docs/power-iaas-cli-plugin/cli-release-notes.md

 * Added --replication-sites flag to [ibmcloud pi instance create](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create), and [ibmcloud pi instance sap create](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create) command.
 Use this to indicate the replication site of the boot volume.
 * Added `--replication-sites` flag to [ibmcloud pi volume create](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-volume-create).
 Use this to indicate the replication site of the volume.
 * Added "maxVolumeSupport" valid value to `--storage-connection` flag in [ibmcloud pi instance create](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) command.
 * Added `--boot-volume` flag to [ibmcloud pi volume attach] command.
 Use this to attach a boot volume to an instance.
-[Do you mean ibmcloud pi instance volume attach command here?]{: tag-green}
+[Do you mean instance vol attach?]{: tag-green}

 **What's changed**
 * [ibmcloud pi snapshot](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-snapshot) command and subcommands have been deprecated.
 Please use [ibmcloud pi instance snapshot](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-instance-snapshot) command family instead.